 In particular the bias resistance and filter resistance were chosen of 10 MΩ.
 These values, taking into account a dark current of less than 100nA, guarantee a good compromise between the need to limit the drop in the bias voltage and that of having an adequate amplitude signal on the coupling condenser towards the CSP.

 The shaping amplifier instead was “homebrew”, as already described in the post PMT Pulse Processing.
 The images below show the finished circuits inside a metal box that constitutes a shield against RF interference.

-The images below shows the paths of the output signals at the shaper (in yellow) and at the CSP output (in blue).
+The images below show the output signals from the shaper (in yellow) and from the CSP output (in blue).
 You can see how the pulse produced by the shaper has a Gaussian shape, with amplitude of about 200mV and a duration of approximately 80μs.
 The pulse produced by CSP has instead an exponential decay with a much longer duration: 300μs.

 Setup and Vacuum Chamber

 The first solution that we tried in order to achieve the alpha spectrometer has been an old system no longer used (found on eBay ..): the famous “Nucleus”, image on side.
 It is an apparatus which includes a small vacuum chamber along with all the necessary electronics for the biasing the sensor and for processing the signal.
 But the evidence shows the old electronics proved not to be very reliable so we decided to remake both the vacuum chamber that all the electronics.

 For the vacuum chamber we used a sealed die-cast aluminum container, drilled for the BNC connector and for through-connection for the pipe from the vacuum pump.
 In the picture below you can see the “new vacuum chamber” :

 In the images below instead you see the overall setup of the apparatus and the vacuum pump, two-stage rotary pump.